mucommander/mucommander/readme.txt

 New features:
  - Keyboard shortcuts, toolbar and command bar buttons can now be customized (no GUI yet, see .xml files in preferences folder)
- - Pre-defined themes and new theme engine allowing more customization options (GUI no updated yet)
+ - New theme engine with predefined themes allowing more customization options (GUI not updated yet)
  - Custom file opener and file associations (no GUI yet)
  - Drag and Drop support: files can be copied or moved to and from muCommander windows and other applications, current folder can be changed by dropping a file or folder on the location field
  - Clipboard support: files can be copied and pasted to/from the clipboard (Ctrl+C / Ctrl+V by default), works with other applications